mystica2000/Alai/README.md

+# Alai
-Alai - means wave in Tamil - is a WebRTC-based audio recording web application with playback functionality.
+Alai - means wave 🌊 in Tamil - is a WebRTC-based audio recording web application with playback functionality.
 Built using Pion WebRTC.

 Features: